 Our repair kit contains needle and thread, as well as fabric to patch up wear-and-tear.

 Can I get fabric swatches of your colors?Yes!
 Swatches are especially helpful for planning out decor, or simply getting in-person clarity.
 Order swatches here.

 Do you offer embroidery on your products?We do not offer machine nor hand embroidery.
-The biggest reason is that when gauze is manipulated under an embroidery machine (more suitable for dense fabrics), or by hand with a needle and thread, it's quite possible that the surface ofthis loosely-woven fabric could get roughed up.
-The other reason is that the stiffness of machine embroidery doesn't compliment the soft, rippled texture of the fabric, and hand-embroidery does not show up well on the rippled texture of the fabric.
-We're very busy keeping up with current operations, and aside from all the above, embroidery options would be a big logistical challenge that's not within our wheelhouse.
+The biggest reason is that when gauze is manipulated under an embroidery machine (more suitable for dense weave fabrics), or by hand with a needle and thread, it's quite possible for the surface of this loosely-woven fabric to get roughed up.
+Also, the stiffness of machine embroidery doesn't compliment the soft, rippled texture of the fabric, and hand-embroidery doesn’t tend to show up well on the rippled texture of gauze.

-We do not recommend sending our blankets off to other companies or individuals to have them embroidered, due to the risk of package loss, or damage to your blanket while it is not in your possession.
-We do not endorse any companies providing embroidery services.
+We do not recommend sending our blankets off to other companies or individuals to have them embroidered, due to the risk of damage to your blanket while it is not in your possession or, quite possibly, package loss.
+We do not endorse nor partner with any companies providing embroidery services.